Monika-Protivova-Kotlin/harbour-space-tasks/README.md

   - Database-independent (works with PostgreSQL, MySQL, Oracle, etc.)
   - Automatic dirty checking and lazy loading
   - Query methods from method names (`findByStatus`, etc.)
+- **Disadvantages**:
+  - Less control over generated SQL
+  - Can generate inefficient queries for complex operations
+  - Learning curve for relationships and cascading
 - **Best for**: Standard CRUD operations, rapid development, database portability
 - **Used by default** (marked with `@Primary`)